Ryan Hunter-Reay: IMSA Tudor United SportsCar Championship

 Hunter-Reay began to compete in the IMSA Tudor United SportsCar Championship after the American Le Mans Series and the Rolex Grand-Am Sports Car Series merged in 2013.
-Hunter-Reay would drive for SRT Motorsports in the #91 Street and Racing Technology SRT Viper GTS-R-SRT 8.0 L V10 in the GTLM class.
-At the season-opening Rolex 24 at Daytona Hunter-Reay co-drove with Dominik Farnbacher and Marc Goossens.
+Hunter-Reay would drive for SRT Motorsports in the No. 91 Street and Racing Technology SRT Viper GTS-R-SRT 8.0 L V10 in the GTLM class.
+At the season-opening Rolex 24 at Daytona, Hunter-Reay co-drove with Dominik Farnbacher and Marc Goossens.
 The car would qualify on the pole position in its class and in 24th place overall.
-The car would complete 675 laps to finish in 3rd place in its class and in 12th place in its class.
+The car would complete 675 laps to finish in third place in its class and in twelfth place in its class.
 Hunter-Reay then competed in the second race of the season, the 12 Hours of Sebring.
 Hunter-Reay drove the same car with the same co-drivers from Daytona.
-The car started in 10th place in its class and in 35th place overall.
-The car would complete 284 laps to finish in 7th place in its class and in 18th place overall.
+The car started in tenth place in its class and in 35th place overall.
+The car would complete 284 laps to finish in seventh place in its class and in eighteenth place overall.
 Hunter-Reay would compete in the season-ending Petit Le Mans in the same car with Kuno Wittmer and Goosens.
-The car would start in 26th place and would finish in 11th place overall with 392 laps complete.
-The car would finish in 3rd place in its class.
-Hunter-Reay would finish in 19th place in the GTLM drivers championship with 87 points.
-The #91 SRT Motorsports entry would finish in 3rd place in the GTLM teams championship with 314 points.
+The car would start in 26th place and would finish in eleventh place overall with 392 laps complete.
+The car would finish in third place in its class.
+Hunter-Reay would finish in nineteenth place in the GTLM drivers championship with 87 points.
+The No. 91 SRT Motorsports entry would finish in third place in the GTLM teams championship with 314 points.